BILLING & INSURANCE FAQS

 No, it is very important to note that these are NOT bills and do not indicate the amount you owe.
 An Explanation of Benefits (EOB) will always be sent by your insurance company and will show the benefits they have agreed to pay out based on your specific plan and what they feel you owe.
 These amounts include what was applied to your remaining deductible (if any) or your co-insurance (if any).
 You may receive separate EOBs for the facility and one for the physician.

 If you have questions upon receiving your EOB, we are here to help.
 Our dedicated team of in-house billing professionals can check the status of your claim to ensure it has been processed correctly.
-Insurance claims processes can take time and appeals may be made to negotiate reimbursement in cases where insurance companies are not initially covering certain procedures or costs that should qualify.
+The insurance claim process can take time and appeals may be made to negotiate reimbursement in cases where insurance companies are not initially covering certain procedures or costs that should qualify.

 What happens if insurance denies my claim?